H6NTechnologies/H6NSDK/README.md

-1. **Download (or compile) the H6NSDK for the target operating system, platform, and architecture.** \
+1. **Download (or compile) the H6NSDK for the target operating system, platform, and architecture from the Dev Center, on our website.** \
  \
 The H6NSDK is distributed as a .zip archive, with the following directory structure below.
 *   `bin/` contains shared libraries
 *   `lib/` contains static libraries
 *   `include/` contains the header files for which you should include in your project
-2. **Add the extracted H6NSDK archive to your projectís source tree.** \
+2. **Add the extracted H6NSDK archive to your project‚Äôs source tree.**

-    You may decide where to place external libraries, depending on your projectís structure.
-Leave the SDKís directory structure intact to take advantage of the included CMake targets.
+    You may decide where to place external libraries, depending on your project‚Äôs structure.
+Leave the SDK‚Äôs directory structure intact to take advantage of the included CMake targets.

 3. **Add the imported libh6n library to your CMakeLists.txt.**
 \